 Deploying via Docker

-This section describes deploying the OpenIAM platform in a
+This section describes how to deploy the OpenIAM platform in a

 Docker Swarm environment; Kubernetes is supported only in the Enterprise version.
 The procedures described in this section must be performed in the order that they are presented.
 Some steps in this installation require root level privileges to the system where OpenIAM will be deployed.